What Will Happen to R22 and How it Affects You

 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably learn.
-R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly critical.
-Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly known as Freon*, and is referred to by the EPA as HCFC-22.
+R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly vital.
+Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly identified as Freon*, and is noted by the EPA as HCFC-22.
 In this blog, we’ll use the name R22.
-This refrigerant was introduced in the 1950s and became the predominant AC refrigerant in the residential heating and cooling industry.
+This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

-Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
-That’s not great.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+Fast forward a few decades and the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
+Not cool.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports commenced.
-By early 2010 the production and import of R22 decreased.
-However, servicing current, existing equipment is still acceptable while there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
-R22 production and import will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.
+In 2003, the phase out of R22 production and imports began.
+By the start of 2010 the production and import of R22 was reduced.
+However, servicing current, existing equipment is still allowed if there is an available supply of R22.
+To guarantee the public’s compliance with the new law, all sales of R22 must be bought by a certified technician R22 refrigerant will be available to service existing air conditioners after 2020.

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
-As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
+As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only increased due to scarcity.
+Prices have only gone up due to scarcity.

-Recall that in order to buy R22, you have to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.
+Remember that in order to obtain R22, you must be an EPA-certified technician.
+So, the typical homeowner is unable to purchase a cylinder themselves.
+Plus, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will probably have R22.
-However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
+If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-If that doesn’t work either, you can call your local Service Experts center.
+If you can’t find it, you can grab your user’s manual.
+Alternatively, you can contact your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
+You may have heard of “drop-in” replacements for R22.
 We strongly recommend against this option.
-Typically a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
-It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+Usually a homeowner who is uneasy about the cost of replacing their system seeks out an alternative, and this feels like an easy solution.
+It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is missed, your system will quickly stop running, and you’ll need to get a new unit anyway.
+The phrase “drop-in” is indicating retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this crucial step is skipped, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC specialist to determine your best replacement refrigerant.

-Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s normally just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
-To reduce the chances of an emergency on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old unit before it breaks down.
-If you’re considering that route as well, then you’re in good company!
+It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, air conditioners installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
 You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
-You are not required by the law to replace your air conditioner.
-Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.
+You aren’t required by law to replace your air conditioner.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

 The ideal option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment is more efficient and offer you superior comfort, helping to reduce your energy costs.
+Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and give you superior comfort, helping to decrease your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
+Contact Stallion Heating and Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what you can do.

 The good news

-While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation